 Step 3: Add your Embroidery

-Start your embroidery designs.
-For all the flowers I used all 6 strands of embroidery floss, feel free to use less if you want more delicate flowers or your embroidery hoop is smaller.
+For all the flowers I used all 6 strands of embroidery floss, feel free to use less if you want more delicate flowers or if your embroidery hoop is smaller.
 All of my flower stitches are completely randomly placed.
-I firstly started with a wagon wheel rose stitch.
+I first started with a wagon wheel rose stitch.